danchoi/ri_vim/README.markdown

     rdoc -a --ri

-and run `rvm docs generate-ri` again.
+This should let you run `rvm docs generate-ri` successfully.

 To generate ri documentation for your gems, reinstall the ones currently without ri documentation with the following command